 After dark, you need lights for two reasons: to see where you’re going, and to make you visible to other road users, especially motorised ones.
 You’ve a vast range of options, from tiny flashers that’ll help drivers spot you round town to high-power floods that light the way on dark lanes and paths.
+Our feature How bright is your beam? sheds some light on lumens, and in our guide to the best front bike lights you'll also find our beam comparison engine, to help you choose.

 Almost all lights now use light-emitting diodes (LEDs).
 LEDs are low-weight, efficient, and durable.
 A well-made light unit will last years.
 Most get their power from built-in rechargeable batteries.
 A few ultra-compact lights use replaceable button batteries that are best bought in bulk from eBay.